Berkeley County investigators arrest two for fatal Sangaree shooting

 On the morning of Oct.
 31, deputies responded to 603 Beauregard Road after receiving 911 calls reporting gunfire and someone being wounded at that location.

-Responding deputies found Hutchins deceased from an apparent gunshot wound in the house that was riddled with bullet holes.
+Responding deputies found Hutchins deceased from an apparent gunshot wound in the house which was riddled with bullet holes.

-According to the sheriff's office, a subsequent investigation by detectives revealed that Westall was at the home earlier in the morning where a handgun was stolen from him by another person in the house.
+According to the sheriff's office, an investigation revealed that Westall was at the home earlier in the morning where a handgun was stolen from him by another person in the house.

 "Joshua Westall returned with Maurice Wigfall and drove by the residence at approximately 7 a.m. while opening fire upon the house occupied by the victim and others," BCSO officials said."Stephen Hutchins was fatally struck by the gunfire while others escaped."